SocialTensor/SocialTensorSubnet/docs/miner.md

 - When a new miner registers, their initial score is set to **1.0**.
 The score decays by **10% per day**, following the exponential decay formula: $\text{score} = 0.9^{\text{days}}$

 ## Guide Stake_based Category
+- You don't need to run any CPU, just need to stake.
 - Every uid will be assigned a score based on the amount of stake they have.
-You don't need to run any CPU, just need to stake.
+Selling alpha results in a lower score.

 ## Guide Fixed Category
 1. Git clone and install requirements